Inflation in Lithuania

 Lithuania - Inflation

-Consumer prices increased 0.1% from the previous month in February, down slightly from the 0.1% month-on-month increase in January.
-According to the Statistical Institute, the reading largely reflected higher prices for food and non-alcoholic beverages, as well as for recreation and culture which more than offset lower prices for clothing and footwear, and transport.
+Consumer prices rose 0.8% from the previous month in April, broadly unchanged from a March’s 0.9% increase.
+The reading largely reflected higher prices for clothing and footwear, transport, and food and non-alcoholic beverages, which more than offset lower prices for housing, water, electricity, gas and other fuels.

-FocusEconomics Consensus Forecast panelists expect harmonized inflation to average 2.5% in 2019, unchanged from last month’s estimate.
-In 2020, the panel sees inflation slowing to 2.4%.
+FocusEconomics Consensus Forecast panelists expect harmonized inflation to average 2.3% in 2019, which is down 0.2 percentage points from last month’s estimate.
+In 2020, the panel sees inflation at 2.4%.

 Lithuania - Inflation Data